Kody-Hedder/Kody-Hedder.github.io/sample_page.md

 Limitations of this study are landscape modification, dating issues, impedance factors which were not taken into consideration for this study which could have provided more valuable information to this research.

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
-(pdf/Visibility vs Defensibility Spatial analysis of pre-colonial Maori fortifications.pdf)
+For more details see [Visibility vs Defensibility Spatial analysis of pre-colonial Maori fortifications](https://github.com/Kody-Hedder/Kody-Hedder.github.io/blob/master/pdf/Visibility%20vs%20Defensibility%20Spatial%20analysis%20of%20pre-colonial%20Maori%20fortifications.pdf).